-Benevolent: "We need somewhere to eat and sleep and ruin the country from."
+Benevolent: "We need somewhere to eat and sleep and drink and ruin the country from."

 Pip's torture in Hell?
 His belt is cinched too tight, a bird pecks out his spleen, a cat is placed on his lap, and he is made to watch...
 Holby City.